michaelvanvliet/xcms_containerized/README.md

 # xcms_docker
-Running XCMS in a docker container
+Running XCMS in a docker container with Ubuntu as base image